Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    10. The [=baseMediaDecodeTime=] timestamps in "tfdt" of fragments in the [=CMAFstream=] SHOULD arrive in increasing order for each of the fragments in the different tracks/streams that are ingested.
-   11. The fragment sequence numbers in the [=CMAFstream=] signaled in the mfhd SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+   11. The fragment sequence numbers in the [=CMAFstream=] signaled in the "mfhd" box SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
 Using both [=baseMediaDecodeTime=] and sequence number based indexing helps the receiving entities identify discontinuities.
 In this case sequence numbers SHOULD increase by one.
    12. The average and maximum bitrate of each track SHOULD be signaled in the "btrt" box in the sample entry of the CMAF header.
 These can be used to signal the bitrate later on, such as in the manifest.